-Output 2: a rolling annual planning process between selected universities and contributing ministries which integrates priorities and future needs and is influencing HE financing decisions.

-- (i) Draft policies relating to key priorities (e.g. HE expansion, employability, priority skills areas, efficiency, incentives for policy implementation) are presented for discussion to Conference of Education Ministers & Rectors' Conference - (ii) An annual pre-budget planning process incorporating annual review and forward projection. - (iii) a consolidation of current HE strategies into a representative policy document for each Entity and in common for BiH
+Output 2 : a rolling annual planning process between selected universities and (i) Draft policies relating to key priorities (e.g. HE expansion, employability, priority skills areas, efficiency, incentives for policy implementation) are presented for discussion to Conference of Education Ministers & Rectors' Conference contributing ministries which integrates priorities and future needs and is influencing HE financina decisions. (ii) An annual pre-budget planning process incorporating annual review and forward projection. (iii) a consolidation of current HE strategies into a representative policy document for each Entity and in common for BiH

-133 Against the three indicators (page 35, $^{\circ}$ click \rightarrow Output 2), the results can be assessed as follows;
+133 Against the three indicators (page 35, $^{\frown}$ click $\rightarrow Output 2$), the results can be assessed as follows;